About Huawei mobile phone deals

 If you've decided the Harmony OS found on most Huawei phones is too niche and too much trouble, or you've simply changed your mind on your chosen brand, here are some other brands we recommend checking out.

 Founded in 1987, Huawei is a Chinese telecoms and technology company that has been producing smartphones for the UK market for nearly a decade.
 It offers high-end features at less than high-end prices and can be a good choice if you're looking to be frugal.

 Yes.
 The handsets are generally excellent.
 However, you should be aware that since Google withdrew its support in 2019, new Huawei phones no longer run the Android operating system, severely hampering the range of apps available.
 Though apps only require developers to make 'small tweaks' to them, the Huawei market outside of China is small enough that a lot don't bother.

 Which is the best Huawei phone?

-Right now, that's the P40 Pro 5G – Huawei's flagship model.
+Right now, that's the P50 Pro – Huawei's flagship model.
 It is a truly excellent phone, hampered only by its attachment to Huawei's unique Harmony OS operating system.

 Are Huawei phones better than Samsung phones?

 At the top end, they are roughly matched.
 Huawei's flagship models are slightly cheaper than Samsung's, but you won't be running Android, you'll be running Harmony OS, Huawei's unique operating system.
-This hampers to number of apps available which means, on balance, provided you din't mind spending a little more, Samsung is going to be the better choice.
+This hampers the number of apps available, implying Samsung is likely the better choice.